Sue: I like the Autons, but I can’t remember whether I like Robert Holmes or not.

 Me: You should, it’s the Nestene meteorite from Spearhead from Space.
-Do try to keep up.
+Do keep up, love.

 Sue: Good grief, it’s like we’re watching Lost.
 Should I be taking notes?

-Sue: Ah, now that’s the uniform I can remember the Brig wearing.
+Sue: Ah, now that’s the uniform I remember the Brig wearing.
 This looks strangely familiar.
-And at least they’ve mentioned Liz.
+And at least they mentioned Liz.
 Hang on, does that mean Liz never got to travel in the TARDIS?
-That’s not fair.
+That isn’t fair.
 I’m not happy about that at all.
 She was the best companion since Barbara.
 She deserved a lot more than that.

-The Time Lord informs the Doctor that his arch-enemy, the Master, is in town.
+The Time Lord warns the Doctor that his arch-enemy, the Master, is in town.

 Sue: Hang on, when did the Doctor last meet the Master?
 Have we skipped an episode?
-I thought this was the first time they met?
+Isn’t this the first time they’ve met?
 I’m really confused now.
-And who is this bloke?
+And who’s this bloke?
 And why doesn’t he need a TARDIS to get around?
-What the **** is going on?
+What the **** is going on, Neil?
 And while we’re at it, when does the Time War start?
-How long do I have to wait for that to happen?
+How long do I have to wait before that happens?

 Sue: Bomb my arse.
 It’s a bloody thermostat!

-Sue: EH?
-Oh, wait – didn’t the Master do something similar to David Tennant once?
+Sue: Maybe the Doctor hates egg and cress?… Oh… Wait… Didn’t the Master do something similar to David Tennant once?
 Didn’t he shrink him to the size of a canary or something?
 That’s one hell of a power he’s got there.

-Sue: Jo has this rock chick thing going on; I like that.
+Sue: Jo has this rock chick thing going on, I like that.
 She reminds me of Suzi Quatro a bit.
-But why is the Doctor wearing gloves that wouldn’t look out-of-place on a member of Slade?
+And why is the Doctor wearing gloves that wouldn’t look out of place on a member of Slade?

-Ignoring the Doctor’s orders, Jo sneaks off to investigate a nearby plastics factory.
-She is immediately apprehended by the Master.
+Jo sneaks off to investigate a nearby plastics factory and is immediately apprehended by the Master.

 Sue: Is Jo this ditzy every week?
 She’d better not be.